technogise/dynamo-data-migrations/README.md

 ````
 ### Migrate down
 With this command and without any parameters, dynamo-data-migrations will revert only the last applied migration.
 You can also pass the number of downshifts to be done i.e. you can rollback last `n` installed migrations.
-If you want to migrate all the applied migrations pass the `shift` argumen wih value `0`
+If you want to rollback all applied migrations pass the `shift` argument wih value `0`

 Below will revert last 2 applied migrations.
 ````bash